 Design Decisions

-Because this tool is the first visual interactable tool for Micro-Machinations there was not a lot of previous research available to make informed design decisions.
+Because this tool is the first visual interactable tool for Micro-Machinations that is based ob the Micro-Machinations library there was not a lot of previous research available to make informed design decisions.
 Most of the decisions were based on the Machinations tool by Joris Dormans and the MeDeA tool by Riemer van Rozen (Rozen, 2015).
-For functionality that could not be found in these examples, inspiration was found in other high end software products like browsers and programming IDEs.
+For functionality that could not be found in these examples, inspiration was found in other high-end software products like browsers and programming IDEs.

 Micro-Machinations Knowledge